Ritsu-Okazaki/IA/Forms/Documentation/Crit_C_Development.md

     order = []

+    # Recursive search for children to the maximum depth
     def traverse(cue_id):
         order.append(cue_id)
         for child in relationship.get(cue_id, []):
             traverse(child)

     for cue_id in sorted(relationship):
         if cues[cue_id][7] == ''):
             traverse(cue_id)

+    # Write to the CSV in the order of the sorting
     writer = csv.writer(file)
     for cue_id in order:
         writer.writerow(cues[cue_id])